sodadata/docs/soda/new-documentation.md

 #### January 13, 2023

-* Updated Soda Agent for GKE documentation so that the instructions for using a file reference for a Big Query data source connection use a Kubernetes secret instead of an Kubernetes ConfigMap.
+* Updated Soda Agent for GKE documentation so that the instructions for using a file reference for a BigQuery data source connection use a Kubernetes secret instead of an Kubernetes ConfigMap.

 #### January 11, 2023
 * Added documentation for the ability to create and use [check attributes]({% link soda-cl/check-attributes.md %}).